National Dish of Croatia – Istrian Jota

 - Finely chop the parsley.

-- Combine the garlic, bacon and parsley by mixing it altogether into a thick paste.
+- Combine the garlic, bacon, and parsley by mixing it all together into a thick paste.

-- Peel the potatoes and cut into cubes.
+- Peel the potatoes and cut them into cubes.

 - Place the sauerkraut and spare ribs in a pot of water and bring to a boil.